vlisivka/bash-modules/README.md

 Module loader and collection of modules for bash scripts, to quickly write safe bash scripts in unofficial bash strict mode.

-Currentyl, bash-modules are targetting users of Linux OS, such as system administrators.
+Currentyl, bash-modules project is targetting users of Linux OS, such as system administrators.

 bash-modules is developed at Fedora Linux and requires bash 4 or higher.